Ross-Byrne/Data_API_Project/README.md

 ### Accessing Lists of Parks Using Filters
 You can request a list of parks based on a filter, such as, all parks with a tennis court etc using the HTTP GET method.
-The following in a URL example of the format you would use to achieve this.
+The following is a URL example of the format you would use to achieve this.

 *http://galwayparksapi.com/parks/?[filter]=[parameter]*